-We have performed the procedures enumerated below, which were agreed to by Firefighters' Pension and Relief Fund of The City of New Orleans (entity) and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2022 through December 31, 2022.
-The Entity's management is responsible for those C/C areas identified in the SAUPs.
+We have performed the procedures enumerated below on the control and compliance (C/C) areas identified in the Louisiana Legislative Auditor's (LLA's) Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period January 1, 2023 through December 31, 2023.
+Firefighters' Pension and Relief Fund of the City of New Orleans's management is responsible for those C/C areas identified in the SAUPs.